ICCE Home - About Us

 ULink49 Our New Web Platform for Community Partners, Faculty, and Students U Link49 is a new web-based system for community engagement opportunities (volunteer positions, internships, and community service learning placements).
 This web-based database creates and tracks linkages between faculty, students, and community partners connected with each or multiple institutions.
 Community partners will be able to post research, service-learning, internship and volunteer needs, confirm student service hours, and search for faculty to engage with in partnerships.
 Faculty will have the capability to promote their service-learning courses to potential partner organizations, monitor students’ service hours, and keep the details of their community relationships and contributions.
 Students can search for service-learning projects, internships, and volunteer opportunities and document their hours.

-SF State receives 2012 President’s Higher Education Community Service Honor Roll with Distinction
+2012 President’s Higher Education Community Service Honor Roll with Distinction to San Francisco State University.

 May 12, 2012 -- The Corporation for National and Community Service, a federal agency that leads President Barack Obama’s national call to service initiative, has selected San Francisco State University to receive the 2012 President’s Higher Education Community Service Honor Roll with Distinction.